Commentary

 In recent developments, North Korea has deployed

-approximately 11,000 soldiers to Russia, with some already coming under fire from Ukrainian forces.
+about 11,000 soldiers to Russia, with some already coming under fire from Ukrainian forces.
 The U.S. State Department anticipates that these troops may soon participate directly in the conflict in Ukraine.
 Earlier this year, Russia and North Korea enhanced their bilateral relations, with Pyongyang supplying

-munitions to Moscow, actions that contravene a
+munitions to Moscow in deals that contravene a

-United Nations arms embargo.
+United Nations’ arms embargo.
 China, serving as the primary economic supporter of both North Korea and Russia, is generally presumed to be consulted before either nation undertakes significant foreign policy actions.
 However, it remains uncertain whether the CCP approved North Korea’s munitions sales to Russia or the subsequent strengthening of their military cooperation.

 North Korea’s deepening ties with Russia appear to be a strategic move to

-lessen its dependence on China, thereby reducing Beijing’s influence over Pyongyang.
+lessen the former’s dependence on China, thereby reducing Beijing’s influence over Pyongyang.
 This burgeoning partnership could enhance North Korea’s nuclear weapons program, potentially through Russian support for its missile development.
 Additionally, North Korea may be seeking Russian military commitments in the event of a conflict on the Korean Peninsula.
 The 2024

 Russia–North Korea mutual defense agreement suggests that, regardless of China’s stance on such a conflict, North Korea may anticipate Russian military assistance.
 North Korea is obviously hedging its alliance with China.